 DELOITTE CONSULTING PRACTICE AREAS

 To understand Deloitte Consulting better, we thought it helpful to lay out where the practice fits in the bigger planet of Deloitte.
 First, the umbrella firm – which we’ll fondly call Big Daddy Deloitte, is the parent company that encompasses the firm’s entire global operation.
-Big Daddy Deloitte boasts 300,000 employees, offices in 150+ countries, and revenues of US $46B.
+Big Daddy Deloitte boasts over 300,000 employees, offices in 150+ countries, and revenues of US $50B.

 You’ll notice that practices at Deloitte Consulting, in contrast to MBB, are organized less by industry and more by function.
 Why is this?
 It has to do with who Deloitte Consulting is selling to.
 While MBB firms are focused on CEOs and reorganizing entire businesses, Deloitte Consulting focuses on a level below that – a particular function, like accounting/finance, HR, or operations.
 That means Deloitte Consulting is usually talking to someone at the VP level, a level below the C-suite.
 If the firm is working with C-level clients, the clients are often heading up operating units, portfolio companies or organizations beyond the Fortune 500.